henrysky/MyGaiaDB/README.rst

 **Each function will generate large sized file(s)**.
 Moreover, if you are using a shared computing server, only one user need to run the functions and share **MY_ASTRO_DATA** folder path to other user so they can setup their own environment variable **MY_ASTRO_DATA** to that folder too.
-Multiple users can use the SQL database at the same time since ``MyGaiaDB`` will set read-only permission mission before loading databases.
+Multiple users can use the SQL database at the same time since ``MyGaiaDB`` will set read-only permission before loading databases to prevent accidential modification.

 ..  code-block:: python